 After brainstorming, then listing, all sorts of fancy-pants desserts that I could make with my raspberries (mousse cakes, cheesecakes, tarts, you name it), I finally decided to go in a different direction.
-I tried to highlight the bold flavor of these beautiful, summer treats as simply (and easily) as possible, and ended up combining the fresh raspberries & blueberries with an Aged Port Zabaglione.
+I thankfully ended up combining the fresh raspberries & blueberries with an Aged Port Zabaglione custard.

 A zabaglione (also spelled sabayon) is a simple sauce with a very complex flavor.
-Usually made with a sweet wine like Marsala, it can almost use anything from champagne to a sweet Riesling.
-I decided to go with aged port because the rich flavors in each sip (chocolate, raisin, spice, and deep fruity notes!
+Usually made with a sweet wine like Marsala, it can use almost anything from champagne to a sweet Riesling.
+I decided to add a splash of aged port because the rich flavors in each sip (chocolate, raisin, spice, and deep fruity notes!
 Mmm!) go so well with fresh fruit.
-Egg yolks, a bit of sugar, a little cream, and the port, are cooked & whisked together to create a light, airy – and indulgent – sauce for fresh berries.

-Try this simple dessert that packs a big punch!
+Try this other simple dessert that packs a big punch!

 Aged Port Zabaglione (Sabayon) with Raspberries & Blueberries